+Mount Athos -commonly known as the Holy Mountain- is the spiritual capital of the Orthodox Christian world, consisting of 20 monasteries, 12 skites, and about 700 houses, cells or hermitages and approximately 2,000 monks.
 The “Garden of Virgin Mary” is the paradise of the eastern peninsula of Halkidiki!
-Mount Athos is known to be the main carrier of Orthodox Christianity and holds spiritual glory and great history.
-It is a religious community with great monasteries, cells in caves or between the rocks, towers, domes, belfries, chants, etc. Today, Mount Athos includes 20 monasteries, 12 skites, and about 700 houses, cells or hermitages.
-It is listed in UNESCO’s WORLD HERITAGE MONUMENTS.
+The Monastic State of the Holy Mountain is known to be the main carrier of Orthodox Christianity and holds spiritual glory and great history.
+It is a religious community with 1.000 years old monasteries, cells in caves or between the rocks, towers, domes, belfries, chants, etc. It is listed in UNESCO’s WORLD HERITAGE MONUMENTS.

-Following the Protocol of the monastic state, only men are permitted to visit Agion Oros.
-Visitors should contact Agion Oros offices in order to make their booking and receive a code number, prior their visit.
-This is a mandatory procedure since the number of visitors is limited to 100 men per day.
+Following the Protocol of the monastic state, that says that only men are allowed visiting Mount Athos.
+Visitors should contact Holy Executive of the Holy Mount Athos Pilgrims’ bureau offices in order to obtain a written permit, prior to their visit.
+This is a mandatory procedure since the number of visitors is limited to only ten permits a day for non-orthodox visitors (foreigners) and 100 for Greeks and Orthodox visitors.
 Women can cruise along the west coast of Mount Athos and admire that beauty of nature and the monasteries.

 Mythology - History